Congressional Art Competition

 Every spring, the Congressional Institute sponsors the Congressional Art Competition, a nationwide contest for visual artists in high school.
 The competition recognizes the inspiring work of young artists from each Congressional District and showcases the creativity of our nation’s future artists.
 Since the competition began in 1982, more than 650,000 high school students have participated.

-If you are a high school student residing in Maryland's Third District who would like to participate in the annual Congressional Art Competition, please let us know.
-If you’re not sure if you live in the Third District, visit http://www.house.gov/representatives/find/ or call Congressman Sarbanes' Office at (410) 832-8890 and provide your street address and zip code to a staff member who will be able to help you.
+If you are a high school student residing in Maryland's Third Congressional District and would like to participate in the annual Congressional Art Competition, please submit your entry here.
+(If you are not sure whether you live in Maryland's Third Congressional District, visit http://www.house.gov/representatives/find/.)